mccannm11/helpscout-api-python/README.md

 helpscout-api-python
 ====================

 Python wrapper for the Help Scout API

-Trying to get some python chop together.
+Trying to get some python chops together.
 Criticism is much appreciated.
 This is a pre aplha release and is still very much under construction.